skyneon1/Web-Scrapper-Pro/VERCEL_DEPLOYMENT.md

 ## Troubleshooting

 ### Build Fails with "Serverless Function exceeded 250 MB"
-- This is fixed!
-The build automatically uses `requirements-vercel.txt` which excludes Playwright
+- This should be fixed!
+The `requirements.txt` now excludes Playwright by default.
-- If you still see this error, check that `vercel-build.py` is running correctly
-- Playwright browser binaries are excluded via `.vercelignore`
+- For local development with full features, install from `requirements-local.txt`: `pip install -r requirements-local.txt`

 ### Build Fails
 - Check that all dependencies are in `requirements.txt` or `requirements-vercel.txt`